codedbylukas/file-decypt/Readme.md

 ```bash
     python main.py
 ```
+3. use folder or file
-3. Enter the folder name when prompted.
+4. Enter the folder name when prompted.
-4. Choose 1 (encrypt) or 2 (decrypt).
+5. Choose 1 (encrypt) or 2 (decrypt).
-5. Keep the key file safe.
+6. Keep the key file safe.

 ## ⚠️ Important Notes

-- Do not delete or modify key_file.txt before decrypting.
+- 🔥 Files cannot be recovered without the correct key
-- Encrypted files overwrite the originals.
+- 🔁 Encrypted files overwrite the originals
-- Make backups if your data matters.
+- 💾 Always make backups
+- 🚫 Do not modify key_file.

 ## 📜 Disclaimer

-Use this tool responsibly.
-Losing your encryption key or encrypting critical files without backups can result in irreversible data loss.
+This tool uses strong encryption.
+The user is responsible for key management.
+Losing the key means permanently losing access to encrypted data.